glacials/splits-io/docs/api.md

 }
 ```

-### User-scoped
+### Based on user
 User ids are Twitch usernames (which we call `name`) or splits-io base 10 `id`s.

 #### `GET /users/:id`
-Returns information about this user.
+Returns information about a user.

 ##### Example request
 ```bash